Adaptive Wing Loss for Robust Face Alignment via Heatmap Regression: Experiments

 \subsection{Evaluation on human pose estimation}

 Although this paper mainly deals with face alignment, we have also performed experiments to prove the ability of the proposed Adaptive Wing loss in another heatmap regression task, human pose estimation.
 We choose LSP~\cite{lsp_dataset} (using person-centric (PC) annotations) as evaluation dataset.
-LSP dataset consists of 11000 training images and 1000 testing images.
+LSP dataset consists of 11,000 training images and 1,000 testing images.
 Each image is labeled with 14 keypoints.
-The goal of this experiment is to examine the capability of proposed Adaptive Wing loss to handle pose estimation task compared with baseline MSE loss, rather than achieving the stat-of-the-art in human pose estimation.
-Some other works~\cite{chu2017multi, wei2016convolutional, insafutdinov2016deepercut, pishchulin2016deepcut} obtain better results by adding MPII~\cite{andriluka20142d} into training or finetune on MPII pretrained model or use re-annotated labels with high resolution images in \cite{pishchulin2016deepcut}.
-Besides the MSE loss baseline, we also reported baselines from methods that trained on LSP dataset solely.
+The goal of this experiment is to examine the capability of the proposed Adaptive Wing loss to handle the pose estimation task compared with baseline MSE loss, rather than achieving the state-of-the-art in human pose estimation.
+Some other works~\cite{chu2017multi, wei2016convolutional, insafutdinov2016deepercut, pishchulin2016deepcut} obtain better results by adding MPII~\cite{andriluka20142d} into training or as pre-training, or use re-annotated labels with high resolution images in \cite{pishchulin2016deepcut}.
+Besides the MSE loss baseline, we also reported baselines from methods that trained solely on the LSP dataset.
 We trained our model from scratch with original labeling and low resolution images to see how well our Adaptive Wing loss could handle labeling noise and low quality images.
 Percentage Correct Keypoints (PCK)~\cite{yang2013articulated_pck} is used as the evaluation metric with torso dimension as the normalization factor.
-Please refer to supplemental materials for more implementation details.
+Please refer to the supplemental materials for more implementation details.
 Results are shown in Table~\ref{table:LSP}.
 Our proposed Adaptive Wing loss significantly boosts performance compared with MSE, which proves the general applicability of the proposed Adaptive Wing loss on more heatmap regression tasks.